Simulating scalar field theories on quantum computers with limited resources: State preparation

-The dependence of the adiabatic time on $\minit$ can be understood by considering the strong influence of $\minit$ on the initial wavefunction, since $\sqrt{\abs{\minit}}$ acts as a scale factor for the field amplitude variable.
+The dependence of the adiabatic time on $\minit$ can be understood by considering the strong influence of $\minit$ on the initial wave function, since $\sqrt{\abs{\minit}}$ acts as a scale factor for the field amplitude variable.
 Two competing effects come into play to determine the optimal $\minit$.
 On one hand, the initial gap increases with increasing $\minit^2$, which favors the adiabatic process.
-On the other hand, increasing $\minit^2$ reduces the width of the initial wavefunction in the field amplitude basis.
-When the initial wavefunction is too narrow, significant changes of the wavefunction are required during evolution, which increases the adiabatic time.
+On the other hand, increasing $\minit^2$ reduces the width of the initial wave function in the field amplitude basis.
+When the initial wave function is too narrow, significant changes of the wave function are required during evolution, which increases the adiabatic time.
 In fact, for small lattices, we observe a direct correlation between the optimal adiabatic time and the local fidelity defined as~\cite{nielsen2002quantum}

 where $\rho_j = \prod_{k \neq j}\mathrm{Tr}_{k} \ketbra{\psi_\textrm{g}^{trg}}{\psi_\textrm{g}^{trg}}$ is the reduced density matrix at site $j$ of the system final ground state $\ket{\psi_\textrm{g}^{trg}} \equiv \sket{E_{0}(s=1)}$.
 In \cref{eq:localF}, $\mathrm{Tr}_{k}$ denotes the partial trace over a local basis at site $k$.
 The smallest $T$ is obtained for the values of $\minit^2$ which yield the largest values of $F_{loc}$, as can be seen by comparing the top panel and bottom panel of \cref{fig:normal_optimal_mu}.